 Just like you shouldn’t optimize your life for money

 You shouldn’t try to use any single approach to be full of energy, lean, and strong.
 What if that one trick stops working?
 Tactics, tips, and tricks might work; many times they create some results.
-Increasing longevity and living healthy and invincibility is the result of any single “hack” or the newest exercise regimen.
+Increasing longevity and living healthy and invincibility is not the result of any single “hack” or the newest exercise regimen.
 Health and longevity are about learning and applying basic principles.
 Simple, but it’s not always easy.
 There are no shortcuts.
 There are easier and harder ways, but no shortcuts.

-Principles aren’t as sexy as the newest findings, but following the right principles bring the real results.
+Principles aren’t as sexy as the newest findings, but following the right principles brings the real results.
 And as much as we like to think we know why the principles work, the science relies on buzzwords that get substituted when more accurate knowledge is found.
 Luckily, you don’t have to know exactly why something works for it to bring results when applied.
 Focus on the principles and strategies behind tactics to get the greatest results.

 Tactics vs. Strategy

 Tactic: Eat superfoods, organic everything, meats, veggies, and powders for general superpowers.

 Strategy: Eat non-processed foods.
 Note how you feel before and after.
 Eat more of the foods that make you feel good and less of the foods that affect you negatively.